Some of the most beautiful buildings are in the Downtown area of Sault Ste. Marie.

 The new wing made a “T” shape of the Courthouse, extending south toward the Spruce Street end of the lot.
 At this time, the widow’s walk and slate shingles were removed, and the windows were changed, as well.

 On the third floor, there were once only two triangular windows in the west and east ends.
 The 1904 addition included round sidelights.
-Each side of the old building had two, and the addition had four to a side, in a vertical line with the lower window.
+After the addition, there were four to each side of the building, in a vertical line with the lower window.
 A one-story addition was built in the 1930’s when the Treasurer’s office was expanded.
 The addition nestles in the southwest corner of the 1877 and 1904 sections.
 Doorways were placed on the north and south sides of the structure, and in the east face of the new section.

 The main floor has office space and vaults.
 The old vaults still bear the markings they had when they were installed near the turn of the century.
 The hallways have wainscoting of chair rail height.
 Molded tin pressed into fancy designs covers many of the ceilings in the building.
 In the main courtroom, two columns bear ornate cast iron capitals, which lend elegance to the courtroom.
 An original skylight was taken out many years ago, but has been replaced with a modern structure to admit sunlight to the north-facing room.
 Off the courtroom, in the Circuit Judge’s chambers, a tiny fireplace, including a mantel and an ornate cast iron grill adorn the room.
 A roll-top desk dating back to the 1800’s has been refinished to its original state.
 The furniture in the main courtroom is the original furniture which has been refinished.